-The examples made it clear that the difference between const and static readonly fields is in the moment of their value assignments.
+The examples show that the difference between const and static readonly fields is in the moment of their value assignments.
 The compile-time constants (const) must be initialized at the moment of declaration, while the run-time constants (static readonly) can be initialized at a later stage, for example in one of the constructors of the class in which they are defined.

 Using Constants

-Constants are used in programming to avoid repetition of numbers, strings or other common values (literals) in the program and to enable them to change easily.
-The use of constants instead of brutally hardcoded repeating values facilitates readability and maintenance of the code and is highly recommended practice.
-According to some authors all literals other than 0, 1, -1, empty string, true, false and null must be declared as constants, but this can make it difficult to read and maintain the code instead of making it simple.
-Therefore, it is believed that values, which occur more than once in the program or are likely to change over time, must be declared as constants.
+Constants are used in programming to avoid repetition of numbers, strings or other shared values (literals).
+The use of constants, instead of brutally hardcoded, repeating values, improves readability and facilitates maintenance of the code and, therefore, is a highly recommended practice.
+According to some authors, all literals other than 0, 1, -1, empty string, true, false and null must be declared as constants, but this complicates the reading and maintenance of the code, instead of simplifying it.
+Therefore, it is advised that values, which occur more than once in the program or are likely to change over time, are declared as constants.

-In the chapter "High-Quality Programming Code" will we learn in details when and how to use constants efficiently.
+In the chapter "High-Quality Programming Code", we will learn in detail when and how to use constants efficiently.

 Static Methods

-Like static fields, we declare a method as static if we want it to be associated only with the class and not with a particular class object.
+Like static fields, we declare methods static if we want to associate them only with a class and not with the object from the class.

 Declaration of Static Methods

-To declare a static method syntactically means that we must add the keyword static in the method’s declaration:
+To declare a static method, we add the keyword static to the method’s declaration: